go-vikunja/vikunja/docs/content/doc/development/development.md

 git fetch --all --prune
 {{< /highlight >}}

 This should provide a working development environment for Vikunja.
-Take a look at the Makefile to get an overview about the available tasks.
+Take a look at the Magefile to get an overview about the available tasks.
 The most common tasks should be `mage test:unit` which will start our test environment and `mage build:build` which will build a vikunja binary into the working directory.
 Writing test cases is not mandatory to contribute, but it is highly encouraged and helps developers sleep at night.